centrifuge/centrifuge-chain/README.md

 ./scripts/init.sh start-parachain
 ```

-Note: above command will show logs and block until parachain is stopped
+Note: the command above will show logs and block until the parachain is stopped
 Detailed logs may be shown by running the node with the following environment variables set: `RUST_LOG=debug RUST_BACKTRACE=1`.

 Onboard parachain to Relay chain